ksevindik/ksevindik.github.io/_posts/2005-11-06-delegating-authentication-to-jaas-module-in-acegi-security.md

+---
+layout: post
-# Delegating Authentication to JAAS Module in Acegi Security
+title: Delegating Authentication to JAAS Module in Acegi Security
+author: Kenan Sevindik
+---
 We are currently using Acegi Security in our web project.
 At the moment, we employ its form-based authentication.
 In the future, we have to integrate our web application with an environment in which JAAS-based single sign-on mechanism will be used for authentication.
 As a first step, we tried to delegate authentication to a JAAS module using Acegi’s